-Our cellular therapies have several features that we believe are critical for success in treating patients with severe, chronic cardiovascular diseases:
+Our expanded, patient specific multi-functional cellular therapies have several features that we believe are critical for success in treating patients with severe, chronic cardiovascular diseases:

-Safe - our bone marrow derived, expanded, autologous cellular therapy leverages decades of scientific and medical experience, as bone marrow and bone marrow-like therapies have been used safely and efficaciously in medicine for decades.
+Safe - our bone marrow-derived, expanded, patient specific cellular therapy leverages decades of scientific and medical experience, as bone marrow and bone marrow-like therapies have been used safely and efficaciously in medicine for over three decades.

-Autologous - we start with the patient's own cells, which are accepted by the patient's immune system allowing the cells to differentiate and integrate into existing functional tissues, and may provide long-term engraftment and repair.
+Autologous (patient specific) - we start with the patient's own cells, which are accepted by the patient's immune system allowing the cells to differentiate and integrate into existing functional tissues, and we believe provides long-term engraftment and repair.

-Expanded - we begin with a small amount of bone marrow from a patient (approximately 50 ml) and significantly expand the number of stem and progenitor cells to more than are present in the patient's own bone marrow.
+Expanded - we begin with a small amount of bone marrow from a patient (approximately 50 ml) and significantly expand the number of certain cell types, primarily CD90+ mesenchymal cells, CD14+ monocytes and alternatively activated macrophages to far more than are present in the patient's own bone marrow (up to 300 times the number of these cells compared with the starting bone marrow aspirate).

-A mixed population of cells - we believe our proprietary mixture of cell populations contains the cell types required for tissue regeneration, which are also found in natural bone marrow, though in smaller quantities.
+A mixture of cell types - we believe our proprietary mixture of cell types, which are normally found in bone marrow, but in different quantities, possess multiple activities required for tissue remodeling, immuno-modulation and the promotion of angiogenesis.

 Minimally invasive - our procedure for taking bone marrow (an "aspirate") can be performed in an out-patient setting and takes approximately 15 minutes.
-For diseases such as CLI, the administration of our therapy can be performed in an out-patient setting in a short procedure.
-We are pursuing a minimally invasive approach to cell delivery in diseases such as DCM.
+For diseases such as CLI, the administration of our therapy can be performed in an out-patient setting in a one-time, approximately 20 minute procedure.
+We are also pursuing a minimally invasive approach to cell delivery in other severe, chronic ischemic cardiovascular diseases such as DCM.